jfbastien/TLBhit/episode_notes/002_https_tlbh_dot_it_CR.md

 ### Domain name to IP resolution [24:40]

-* Now that we've parsed the URL we have the TLD, the domain, the subdomains (none)
+* Now that we've parsed the URL we have the TLD, the domain, the subdomains (none in our particular case).
 * Going to ignore the rest of the request for now, how do we talk to that server?
 * Have to figure out how to talk to the server that name corresponds to?
 * Resolve via DNS (Domain Name Service) resolution